What is Japanese Curry?

 Sear the beef:

-- Cut the beef into 2 inch pieces and lightly salt and pepper (3-4 of dashes/grinds).
+- Cut the beef into large 2 inch pieces and lightly salt and pepper (3-4 of dashes/grinds).

 - Heat a dutch oven or large heavy pot over medium high heat.
 Add a tablespoon of oil and put half of the beef in the pan making sure there is room between the pieces.
 You are looking to get a nice crusty brown sear on the beef which will give your dish richness and flavor.
 Let the beef cook undisturbed for 1-2 mins and then flip it to another side and cook for another 1-2 mins.
 Do this once more and then put the cooked beef in a bowl and set aside.